-Most people who hire a personal injury attorney are doing so for the first time.
+Most people who hire a personal injury attorney do so for the first time.
 Although the Internet has made it easier to access reviews from a law firm’s past clients, it’s not always clear whether a particular lawyer has the experience and competence to provide effective representation.

 Just because a law firm is willing to take your case does not mean they have won claims that are similar to yours.
 At Harris Personal Injury Lawyers, we have a track record of success in a range of personal injury cases and the resources to prevail in even the most complex claims.
 Here are just a few of the qualities that set us apart from other legal practices in San Diego:

 - Extensive Experience: More than 5,000 clients have trusted our law firm in their hour of need.
-Although we have become one of the largest and most accomplished personal injury practices in California, we are still dedicated to providing personalized representation, as exemplified by our many 5-star reviews on Google.
+Although we have become one of California's largest and most accomplished personal injury practices, we are still dedicated to providing personalized representation, as exemplified by our many 5-star reviews on Google.

 - Track Record of Success in Litigation: Some attorneys are reluctant to enter litigation since it comes with added costs and takes more time.
 In other words, many lawyers will encourage their clients to accept a low settlement to avoid the hassle of litigation.
 At Harris Personal Injury Lawyers, we relish the opportunity to enter litigation when it is in our clients’ best interests to do so.
-This is one reason why our law firm is respected by California insurance companies—and why they think twice about refusing to cooperate with us.
+This is one reason why California insurance companies respect our law firm—and why they think twice about refusing to cooperate with us.

 - Accessibility: When you have questions about your case, your legal team will be just a phone call or email away.
-We know that being accessible to our clients can make this difficult chapter far less stressful, which is why we strive not only to return calls quickly but also to be available after office hours and on weekends.
+We know that being accessible to our clients can make this difficult chapter far less stressful, so we strive not only to return calls quickly but also to be available after office hours and on weekends.

 - Personalized Representation: We will not treat you like just another number.
 From your free initial consultation to the resolution of your case, our legal team will give you personalized representation.
-That not only means we will be accessible when you have questions but also that we will invest the time and resources needed to provide the best representation possible, regardless of the potential value of your claim.
+That means we will be accessible when you have questions and that we will invest the time and resources needed to provide the best representation possible, regardless of the potential value of your claim.

-- Access to Well-Credentialed Experts: Often it is necessary to bring in medical, financial, vocational, and other experts to assist with building the claim and to provide deposition during discovery and testimony at trial.
+- Access to well-credentialed Experts: Often, it is necessary to bring in medical, financial, vocational, and other experts to assist with building the claim and to provide deposition during discovery and testimony at trial.
 However, not all experts have exceptional credentials, and many do not have experience providing deposition in personal injury cases.
-Our attorneys have access to highly accomplished experts in a range of disciplines whose testimony can stand up to cross-examination.
+Our attorneys have access to highly accomplished experts in various disciplines whose testimony can stand up to cross-examination.

 What Factors Might Influence the Value of My Claim?

-- The Extent of Your Injuries: It goes without saying that the severity of your injuries will affect the potential value of your claim.
-More serious and permanent injuries tend to warrant higher settlements and verdicts.
+- The Extent of Your Injuries: The severity of your injuries will affect the potential value of your claim.
+More severe and permanent injuries tend to warrant higher settlements and verdicts.
 If you sustained a catastrophic injury—such as brain trauma or a spinal cord injury—it is important that you turn to a law firm with experience handling similar cases.
 Our San Diego personal injury attorneys have a track record of success in cases involving long-term and permanent disability.
 We will use all the resources at our disposal—including medical, financial, and vocational experts—to approximate a fair settlement figure.
 If your case proceeds to discovery, we may depose expert witnesses to prove the extent of your damages.